royansyahali/ticketing/etiket/README.md

 Database
 - Name = etiket

-To start aplication you can run command
+To start application you can run command
-- php artisan server with path in directory aplication
+- "php artisan server" with path in directory application

-# 5 endpoint in this aplication
+# 5 endpoint in this application
 ## 1. Route:
-- "api/tiket/{limit}" with a parameter of type integer
+- "api/tiket/{paramater}" with a parameter of type integer
 ### Description
 - Get data tiket
 ### Paramenter